Lemon Poppy Seed Cookies are a rich, buttery cookie recipe full of bright lemon flavor! Made with fresh lemon juice and crunchy poppy seeds.

 - Add in the vanilla, lemon juice, lemon zest and poppy seeds then lower the speed and add in the flour and salt until just combined.

-- Put the dough into plastic wrap and refrigerate for at least two hours before rolling out onto a floured surface 1/4" thick.
+- Put the dough into plastic wrap and refrigerate for at least 2 hours before rolling out onto a floured surface 1/4" thick.

 - Press out with a cookie cutter and bake at 350 degrees for 10-12 minutes.